Tom Caron

-Tom Caron (born November 18, 1963) is a sportscaster and anchor on New England's NESN network.
+Thomas Caron (born November 17, 1963) is a sportscaster and anchor on New England's NESN network.
+He is a co-owner of the USL League One soccer team Portland Hearts of Pine.
+He is the Co-Chairman of The Jimmy Fund.

-Background
+Biography

 Caron is a graduate of Lewiston High School in Maine and Saint Michael's College in Vermont, where he majored in journalism.
+Caron lives in Framingham, Massachusetts, with his wife Kelley and their two sons Jack and Robbie.
+He is often called "TC" by his NESN co-workers.

+In 2024, he spoke at the event marking the one year anniversary of 2023 Lewiston Shootings.

+Early life and career

 After graduating, Caron took a job with a small newspaper in Vermont covering the Vermont Reds, Cincinnati's AA affiliate.
 He quickly left that job to take a job with WPTZ-TV in Plattsburgh, New York, where he covered the Montreal Canadiens and Montreal Expos.
 He later held a sports anchor job at WNNE-TV in Hanover, New Hampshire.

 In 1988, he took a sports anchor job at WGME-TV in Portland, Maine, where he stayed for five years.
-In addition to his anchor duties, he hosted a weekly ski segment and produced a number of half-hour sports specials.
+In addition to his anchor duties, he hosted a weekly ski segment and produced a number of half-hour sports specials and hosted college and pro hockey broadcasts there.

-In 1993, he left WGME-TV to work as a sports reporter at WPXT-TV in Portland, where he also hosted a weekly hockey feature.
-Caron also provided play-by-play coverage for the Portland Pirates as well as the New England Stingers of Roller Hockey International.
+In 1993, he left WGME-TV to become the inaugural play-by-play announcer of the Portland Pirates, the AHL affiliate of the Washington Capitals.
+The Pirates won the Calder Cup that first year, and Caron hosted and produced the playoff highlight video "No One Left to Beat."
+Caron also hosted a weekly hockey feature on WPXT-TV in Portland.
+Caron also provided play-by-play coverage for the New England Stingers of Roller Hockey International.

 NESN

 Caron joined NESN in 1995, and has been with the network ever since.
 His first job for the network was hosting the sports magazine Front Row.
 He later served as the station's Boston Bruins studio host and Red Sox field reporter, and also did play-by-play coverage for the Providence Bruins and Pawtucket Red Sox, as well as college basketball and college hockey (including the Beanpot).

 Caron currently hosts the New England Sports Network's (NESN) Red Sox coverage, including the Red Sox pre- and postgame shows.
-During the baseball off-season, he serves as host of The Instigators, a weekly roundtable discussion of issues surrounding the NHL, and is the play-by-play announcer for the network's Hockey East broadcasts as well as The Beanpot.
+During the baseball off-season, he serves as the play-by-play of the Beanpot as well as the network's Hockey East broadcasts.

-Caron writes a weekly sports column for the Tuesday edition of the Portland Press Herald, mostly pertaining to the Red Sox, Bruins, and New England Patriots.